oroinc/documentation/commerce/user_guide/system/integrations/zendesk_integration.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 Initially the integration is inactive.
-In order to activate it, click the :guilabel:`Activate` button on the integration :ref:`view page <user-guide-ui-components-view-pages>`.
+In order to activate it, click the :guilabel:`Activate` button on the integration view page.

 Edit the Integration
 ^^^^^^^^^^^^^^^^^^^^

 All the integrations created will be available in the **Integrations** grid (**System > Integrations > Manage Integrations**.
 You can delete or edit the integration details.

+..
 See :ref:`Delete a Record <doc-grids-actions-records-delete>` and :ref:`Edit a Record <doc-grids-actions-records-edit>`

 .. image:: ../img/zendesk/zendesk_edit.png